 Adapted from Donal Skehan

-This recipe contains vegetable oil, beef (shoulder), onions, carrots, celery, garlic, beef broth, guinness, salt, bay leaves, dark chocolate, cornstarch, pepper
+This recipe contains oil (vegetable), beef (shoulder), onions, carrots, celery, garlic, beef broth, beer (guinness), salt, bay leaves, chocolate (dark), cornstarch, black pepper

 - 1 - 2 tbsp. vegetable oil

 - 2 lb. lean shoulder of beef, cut into 2cm /1 inch chunks

 - 1 onion, chopped

 - 2 carrots, sliced

 - 2 celery sticks, chopped